Brief History of Diving Equipment

 Wreck Diving – Lust For Rust…

 Wreck Diving – lust for rust… historical museum underneath the waves.
 Wreck diving is synonymous with diving in Malta.
-Due to the island’s strategic, geographic position, throughout history, the island was a stepping stone for
+Due to the island’s strategic, and geographic position, throughout history, the island was a stepping stone

 Read More